 Financial Effects

-bus_webThe funding derived from the sale of timber harvested on the ANF is crucial to the school districts and municipalities in the four counties that are host to the Forest.
+bus_webThe funding derived from national forest revenues, including fees and the sale of timber harvested on the ANF, is crucial to the school districts and municipalities in the four counties that are host to the Forest.

 The 500,000+ acres occupied by the ANF displaces private land ownership, resulting in reduced property tax revenues in these counties.
-Without the 25% of timber harvest receipts paid to these schools and municipalities, they would have to cut educational programs to more than 11,000 students and forego municipal road improvements that would benefit 122,321 residents.
+Without the national forest funds paid to these schools and municipalities, they would have to cut educational programs to more than 11,000 students and forego municipal road maintenance and improvements that would benefit over 122,000 residents.

 The following school districts and municipalities rely on the USFS funding: